Studying and Living for International Students in Israel

 Recreation: Israel is home to recreational centres and shopping malls as well as street malls and shops in large cities.
 Students can get all their requirements here.

 Finances: Official currency in Israel is NIS/New Israeli Shekel or shekel.
 On-line currency converters are also available on official sites.
 Foreign currency of different kinds can be exchanged at airport, banks, post offices and hotels as well as licensed exchange agencies in bigger cities.

-The major holidays observed in Israel are:
+Holidays: The major holidays observed in Israel are: